 The tibial plateau is the upper surface of the tibia or shin bone.
-It is prone to becoming fractured in high speed accidents such as those associated with skiing, horse riding and certain water sports.
+It is prone to becoming fractured in high-speed accidents such as those associated with skiing, horse riding and certain water sports.

 Tibial plateau fracture symptoms

 There is normally a recent history of trauma to the knee area followed by swelling and pain in the joint.
-The patient may complain of stiffness of the knee and be unable to weight bear on the injured leg.
+The patient may complain of the stiffness of the knee and be unable to weight bear on the injured leg.

 What is a tibial plateau fracture?